Kingcom/armips/Readme.md

 ### Value types

 Three value types are supported: integers, floats and strings.
-Integers are defined by writing just a number in one of the supported bases as described above.
+Integers are defined by writing just a number in one of the supported bases.
+Writing a character surrounded by single quotation marks will also give its Unicode value as an integer.
+For example, `'a'` is equivalent to `97`.

 A float is defined by an integer numerator, followed by a period, followed by the denominator, e.g. `2.5`.
 Floats can also use a different base prefix; in this case, both the numerator and denominator are evaluated using that base.
 For example, `11.5` is equivalent to `0xB.8`.
 Alternatively, a float can also be defined by exponential notation.
 This is formatted as an integer, followed by the letter `e`, followed by (optionally) a plus or minus representing the exponent sign, followed by an integer representing the exponent.
 For example, `314e-2` is equivalent to `3.14`; `5e3` and `5e+3` are equivalent to `5000.0`.

-Strings are defined by text wrapped in quotation marks (e.g. `"text"`).
-Quotation marks can be escaped by prefixing them with a backslash (`\`).
-Any backlash not followed by a quotation mark is kept as-is.
-If you want to use a backslash at the end of a string, prefix it by another backlash.
+Strings are defined by text wrapped in double quotation marks (e.g. `"text"`).
+Double quotation marks can be escaped by prefixing them with a backslash (`\`).
+Any backslash not followed by a double quotation mark is kept as-is.
+If you want to use a backslash at the end of a string, prefix it by another backslash.
-For example, to write a quotation mark followed by a backlash:
+For example, to write a double quotation mark followed by a backslash:

 ```
 .ascii "\"\\"
 ```

-String concatenation is possible with the + binary operator.
+String concatenation is possible with the `+` binary operator.
 Concatenating integers or floats with a string will convert those integers or floats to a string representation.

+Strings can also be compared to other strings using the standard comparison operators or compared to numbers using the `==` and `!=` operators.

 ### Built-in functions